 - Tools/Output#generateTLSE3Detectors.py script for generating multi-entry-exit detectors around all TLS-controlled intersections or for an arbitrary list of intersections.
 The detectors can be configured to either aggregate or separate the approaching edges and to include or exclude the junction interior.

-- trip information: aggregated information about each vehicle's journey
+- trip information: aggregated information about each vehicle's journey (optionally with emission data)

 - vehicle routes information: information about each vehicle's routes over simulation run